three-kings-code/terraform-beginner-bootcamp-2023/README.md

 All future workspaces launched will set the env vars for all the bash terminals openend in them workspaces.

-YOu can also set env vars in the `.gitpod.yml` but his can only contain non-senstive env vars.
+You can also set env vars in the `.gitpod.yml` but his can only contain non-senstive env vars.